wp-plugins/iframe/readme.txt

 == Changelog ==

 = 4.0 - 2015-08-09 =
 * removed get_params_from_url param.
-Reason: possible XSS vulnerability (thanks to [dxw.com](http://dxw.com/) ).
+Reason: XSS vulnerability (thanks to [dxw.com](http://dxw.com/) ).
-If you still need this feature you can [download iframe ver 3.0[(https://wordpress.org/plugins/iframe/developers/) and stick to it but keep in mind of possible XSS vulnerability.
+If you still need this feature you can [download iframe ver 3.0[(https://wordpress.org/plugins/iframe/developers/) and stick to it but keep in mind of XSS vulnerability.
 * removed onload param.
-Reason: possible XSS vulnerability (thanks to [dxw.com](http://dxw.com/) ).
+Reason: XSS vulnerability (thanks to [dxw.com](http://dxw.com/) ).
 * escaping attributes

 = 3.0 - 2015-01-25 =